Rigidity of groups of circle diffeomorphisms and Teichm\"uller spaces: Conjugation of a group of circle diffeomorphisms to a M obius group

+for all $g \in G$. \end{enumerate} Moreover, if $(1)$ holds, then such an $f \in \Diff^{1+\alpha}_+(\S1)$ is unique up to the post-composition of a M\"obius transformation. \end{theorem}

-\begin{remark} We can replace the above infima of the norms of the complex dilatations with the complex dilatation $\mu_{\widetilde g}$ of the barycentric extension $\widetilde g \in \QC(\D)$ of $g$ introduced by Douady and Earle \cite{DE}.
+\begin{remark} We can replace the above infima of the norms of the complex dilatations with the norm of the complex dilatation $\mu_{\widetilde g}$ of the barycentric extension $\widetilde g \in \QC(\D)$ of $g$ introduced by Douady and Earle \cite{DE}.
 For condition (b), we can find this fact in \cite[Proposition 7]{DE}, and for condition (a), we find in Cui \cite[Theorem 1]{Cui}.
-A subgroup $G \subset \QS$ satisfying condition (b) is called {\it uniformly quasisymmetric}. \end{remark}
+A subgroup $G \subset \QS$ satisfying condition (b) is called {\it uniformly quasisymmetric}.
+Our proof of Theorem \ref{conjugate} does not rely on the result of Markovic \cite{Mar}. \end{remark}

 For the proof of Theorem \ref{conjugate}, we use the following theorem, which can be obtained for $p \geq 2$ in general.
-This result has its own interest because it asserts a certain kind of metrically equivalent condition between the $p$-Weil-Petersson distance $d_{WP}^p$ and the norm $\Vert \cdot \Vert_p$ that defines the topology on $T^p$.
+This result has its own interest because it asserts a certain kind of metrically equivalent condition between the $p$-Weil--Petersson distance $d_{WP}^p$ and the norm $\Vert \cdot \Vert_p+\Vert \cdot \Vert_\infty$ on ${\rm Ael}^p(\D)$ that defines the topology on $T^p$.
 The inverse inequality will be also given later in Proposition \ref{p-norm}.